TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 Reserved File Names
 ===================

-This lists special files within an extension that have a special meaning by convention.
-If put at the according places, TYPO3 will find them and use for specific functionality.
+This lists files within an extension that have a specific meaning by convention.
+TYPO3 will scan for reserved file names and use the content for specific functionality.
 For example, if a svg logo of your extension is placed at :file:`Resources/Public/Icons/Extension.svg`, the Extension Manager will show that image.

-Nearly none of these are required, but for example you can not have a TYPO3 extension recognized by TYPO3 without the :file:`ext_emconf.php` file, etc. You can read more details like that in the table below.
+Most of these files are not required.
+The exception is :file:`ext_emconf.php`:
+You can not have a TYPO3
+extension recognized by TYPO3 without this file.

-In general, do not introduce your own files in the root directory of extensions with the name prefix :file:`ext_`.
+In general, do not introduce your own files in the root directory of extensions with the name prefix :file:`ext_`, because that is reserved.

 .. _:file:`ext_emconf.php`:

 :file:`ext_emconf.php`
 ----------------------

+*mandatory*

 Definition of extension properties.
 This is the only mandatory file in the extension.
-It describes the extension for the rest of TYPO3.
+It describes the extension.

-Name, category, status etc. used by the Extension Manager.
+Name, category, status etc. are used by the Extension Manager.
 The content of this file is described in more details :ref:`below <extension-declaration>`.
-Note that it is auto-written by Extension Manager when extensions are imported from the repository.
+Note that it is auto-written by the Extension Manager when extensions are imported from the repository.

 .. note::